5 Other Reasons for a Missed Period Besides Pregnancy

 What you can do: Yoga and meditation are all you need to keep stress away and increase the levels of your happiness hormones.

-#4 Weight Woes
+#4 Weight woes

 If you’ve taken on an aggressive weight loss regimen and are eating less or exercising way more than your body permits, it could result in a late period as well.
 This is because your body is under a lot of stress and it takes it as a signal to delay ovulation and in turn your period.
 Now you know why fitness instructors ask you not to overdo things?

 What you can do: If you are trying to lose weight, don’t try easy methods and think of losing it all in a month.
-Gradual weight loss is more effective and also has not effect on your health.
+Gradual weight loss is more effective and also has no effect on your health.

-A severe deficiency in your body such as low iron levels or an illness could also delay your period.
-Anaemia or iron deficiency is a condition when your body has lower number of red blood cells than required which are required to carry oxygen to the different parts of your body.
+A severe deficiency in your body such as low iron levels or illness could also delay your period.
+Anaemia or iron deficiency is a condition when your body has a lower number of red blood cells than required which are required to carry oxygen to the different parts of your body.

 However, there will be other signs that would accompany it such as pale skin, recurrent skin infections, irregular heartbeat, dizziness and headache.
 Consult your doctor if you feel that you are suffering from them.

-What you can do: If you you notice any of the above signs, go see a doctor and discuss them with him in detail.
+What you can do: If you notice any of the above signs, go see a doctor and discuss them with him in detail.